DiddiLeija/dirty-experiments/cpp/io-example/README.md

 namespace `std` for the IO, so you should check that first.
 Also I am taking a standard library named `iostream` (also check that!).

+### Possible value changes

+In most of the C++ interpreters, you may see this glitches:

-On the "integer" prompt, you could enter a floating number, but it will be truncated.
+- On the "integer" prompt, you could enter a floating number, but it will be truncated.
 See this example:

 ```
 Introduce an integer: